-From the review of these entities' most recent resource adequacy documentation, it is apparent that over the planning horizon PJM will maintain adequate resources to meet the collective needs of customers in those regions.
-MISO, on the other hand, could be short resources to meet the target reserve margin starting in the 2023-2024 timeframe.
+From the review of these entities' most recent resource adequacy documentation, it is apparent that, over the planning horizon, PJM will maintain adequate resources to meet the collective needs of customers in those regions.
+MISO, on the other hand, could be short of the resources necessary to meet the target reserve margin starting in the 2023-2024 timeframe if "low certainty resources" are included in the supply mix.
+MISO could be short of the resources necessary to meet the target reserve margin starting in the 2021-2022 timeframe.